kigb/kigb.github.io/_pages/about.md

   - /about.html
 ---

-I am a new master student at Carnegie Mellon University, Language Technologies Institue(MIIS).
-Before that, I recieved my bachlor degree at Shanghai Jiao Tong University, majoring in Software Engineering.
+I am a new master student at *Carnegie Mellon University, Language Technologies Institue(MIIS)*.
+Before that, I recieved my bachlor degree at *Shanghai Jiao Tong University*, majoring in *Software Engineering*.

 ## Research Interests